PureVPN has been in the VPN business since 2007, so it's no surprise that the company has built up a lengthy list of features.

 Platform support is a highlight, with dedicated apps for Windows, Mac, iOS, Android and Linux, extensions for Chrome and Firefox, and more downloads and tutorials to help you set up the service on routers, Kodi, Android TV, Amazon's Fire TV Stick and more.

 You can use PureVPN on up to 10 devices simultaneously, and in an unusual bonus, this provider allows you to share these 10 slots with your family.
-If there are four people with phones, say, they can each install and use PureVPN with their own login, and you'll still be able to connect six other devices at home.
+This is great if you want to share your VPN with others and not have to worry about sharing credentials.
+Other users can each install and use PureVPN with their own login, so you can keep your username and password to yourself.

-PureVPN's network has a sizable 6,500 servers across 96 locations and 78 countries.
-That can’t quite match CyberGhost (8,900+ servers, 115 locations, 91 countries) but it’s a far larger network than most.
-And it’s fast, too: while other providers boast about 10Gbps server connections (if they even have those), PureVPN began upgrading its servers to 20Gbps in late 2021.
+PureVPN's network has a sizable 6,500 servers across 88 locations and 69 countries.
+That can’t quite match the likes of CyberGhost that has 9,100+ servers spread over 116 locations and 91 countries but it’s a far larger network than most and it’s fast, too.
+While other providers boast about 10Gbps server connections, PureVPN began upgrading its servers to 20Gbps in late 2021.

 What’s new?